bansalakhil/stapler/docs/attachments.md

 ### Methods
 Attachments contain an assortment of methods for working with uploaded files and their properties:

 * **setUploadedFile**: Mutator method for setting the uploadedFile property on the attachment.
 When a model is using stapler and a property value is set for one of the attachments defined on that model, this method is called.
-This allows allows files to be passed to stapler in multiple formats (strings, array, or symfony uploaded file objects) while ensuring that they're all converted to an instance of *Codesleeve\Stapler\File\FileInterface*.
+This allows allows files to be passed to stapler in multiple formats (strings, array, or symfony uploaded file objects) while ensuring that they're all converted to an instance of *Hollogram\Stapler\File\FileInterface*.

 * **getUploadedFile**: Accessor method for the uploadedFile property on the attachment.
-Returns an instance of *Codesleeve\Stapler\File\FileInterface*.
+Returns an instance of *Hollogram\Stapler\File\FileInterface*.

 * **setInterpolator**: Mutator method for setting the interpolator property on the attachment.

 * **getInterpolator**: Accessor method for the interpolator property on the attachment.
-Returns an instance of *Codesleeve\Stapler\Interpolator*.
+Returns an instance of *Hollogram\Stapler\Interpolator*.

 * **setResizer**: Mutator method for setting the resizer property on the attachment.

 * **getResizer**: Accessor method for the resizer property on the attachment.
-Returns an instance of *Codesleeve\Stapler\File\Image\Resizer*.
+Returns an instance of *Hollogram\Stapler\File\Image\Resizer*.
 The resizer object is responsible for all of the geometry calculations, auto-orient calculations, etc that are done when an image is processed.

 * **setStorageDriver**: Mutator method for setting the storageDriver property on the attachment.

 * **getStorageDriver**: Accessor method for the storageDriver property on the attachment.
-Returns an instance of *Codesleeve\Stapler\Storage\StorageableInterface*.
+Returns an instance of *Hollogram\Stapler\Storage\StorageableInterface*.
 The storageDriver object is responsible handling the underlying storage of an uploaded file across the various storage mediums (file system, S3, etc).

 * **setInstance**: Mutator method for setting the instance property on the attachment.